c1ly/otel-arrow/rust/otap-dataflow/crates/validation/README.md

   - optional; used for test container scenarios
   - the label is referenced by `ContainerConnection` and `PipelineContainerConnection`
   - see [Test Containers](#test-containers) for details
+- `with_fault_injection(FaultConfig)` - enable fault injection using Toxiproxy
+  - optional; see [Fault Injection](#fault-injection) for details
+  - automatically manages a Toxiproxy Docker container and rewires the data path
 - `expect_within(Duration)` - set max runtime
   - optional; default: 140s
 - `run()` - renders template, launches pipelines, waits for readiness